 ~A Sufi Story~

-"Remember to act appropriately," the haughty voice of Missus resonates to my ears as we traverse the rowdy hallway of the Orihime household.
-"You are very lucky, you know that?
+"Remember to act appropriately," the haughty voice of Missus resonates in my ears as we traverse the rowdy hallway of the Orihime household.
+She waves a hand of dismissal to a passing server—who halted and asked for her to taste the sake a party of government officials will partake—and continues, "You are very lucky, you know that?
 You're the only girl who became an oiran without the initiation as of yet!
-Why, ever since you appeared as a substitute for Ume-oiran in the promenade a week ago, a lot of men have restlessly shouted for you―making you an oiran without official appointment of this house as of yet!
-Oh dear me, it seems like hell is calling for you already!"
+Why, ever since you appeared in Ume-oiran's stead at the promenade last week, a lot of men have restlessly shouted for you―to make you an oiran without official appointment of this house as of yet!"
+She sneers my way.
+"It seems like hell is calling for you already!"

 I bite my lip to stop from retorting.
 The Missus has a foul tongue, and she doesn't even realize it.
-She's probably in her mid-40s.
-Her hair is neatly combed back and fixed into a bun with a silver pin―making her head look like an inverted straw hat.
-Probably remnants of stress and incessant frowning, wrinkles adorn the corners of her eyes and mouth.
-Seemingly easy to topple by the zephyr, she's rather small for a domineering woman in Yoshiwara.
-At least, that's what I can recall of how she looked like when I last saw her.
+Or maybe she does, for she knows just how to cut someone with her words sharper than any katana.
+Her features are all tapered and hard angles as well.
+Her hair is neatly combed back and fixed into a bun with a silver pin―making her head look like an inverted, pointed straw hat.
+Most likely remnants of stress and incessant frowning, wrinkles adorn the corners of her eyes and mouth, giving her the appearance of someone older than forty-five summers.
+Seemingly easy to topple by a zephyr, she's rather lanky and small for a domineering woman in Yoshiwara.
+At least, that's what she looked like the last time I've seen her.

 "Mark my words, Sora," she chides.
 "Your very first customer is a member of a well-esteemed group, so be sure to apologize for your inexperience, especially when he points out your errors."